 Recording and Presentation slides from the Webinar

-This event was part of a series of information webinars, which include Session 2: Practical Matters and Session 3: Process for Submission and Evaluation.
+This event was part of a series of information webinars, which included Session 1: Overview and Eligibility Rules and Non-academic Sector in MSCA Staff Exchange.

 Who should attend

-This webinar is aimed at researchers and other staff in UK academic and non-academic organisations, including but not limited to NGOs, charities, policy organisations, industries, SMEs, and Research Infrastructures, who are interested in participating in the 2022 MSCA DN Call, as well as applicants who intend to apply with a UK consortium partner.
+This webinar is aimed at researchers and other staff in UK academic and non-academic organisations, including industry and funding organisations, who are interested in the 2022 MSCA Staff Exchange Call.

 The UK Research Office (UKRO)